cloudfoundry/disaster-recovery-acceptance-tests/README.md

+# This branch has been deprecated.
+Please consider switching back to [main](https://github.com/cloudfoundry/disaster-recovery-acceptance-tests/tree/main).

 # disaster-recovery-acceptance-tests (DRATs): cf6-compatible branch

 Tests if Cloud Foundry (CF) can be backed up and restored.
 The tests will back up from and restore to `CF_DEPLOYMENT_NAME`.